Artificial Reefs and Nearshore Nourishment on the Gold Coast: What the Monitoring Shows

 Reduced coastal erosion and enhanced surfing conditions due to formed sandbanks.

-Sand Bypassing Systems (Nerang and Tweed Rivers)
+Sand Bypassing Systems at the Nerang and Tweed Rivers

-Improved navigational access and natural sand flow.
+Improved navigational access

 Enhanced surf conditions at iconic spots like the Superbank and South Stradbroke Island.